MateiMoraru/banking-system/README.md

 # Banking System

 ![mongoDB_icon](assets/mongoDB2.png)

 ### [MongoDB documentation page](https://www.mongodb.com/docs/)

-## Description
+## Project Overview

-This project is an attempt at recreating banks' monetization and transaction systems.
-Using *mongoDB* in *python*, the user can easily connect to the server and start making some transactions between accounts and more.
+This project aims to replicate banking monetization and transaction systems.
+Leveraging *mongoDB* with *Python*, users can effortlessly connect to the server and initiate transactions between accounts and more.

-## How to use
+## How to Use

-First of all, make sure you have all the required libraries installed by running `pip install -r requirements.txt` in your command line.
+1. Ensure all required libraries are installed by executing `pip install -r requirements.txt` in your command line.
-After the installation is over, you can go ahead and run *server.py* (either by running *run-server.bat* or typing `python server.py` in your command line).
-Do the same thing in order to run *client.py*.
-Now, you can type *help* in your *client* side to start using commands.
+2. Run the server using either *run-server.bat* or by typing `python server.py` in your command line.
+3. Repeat the process to run *client.py*.
+Type *help* on the *client* side to explore available commands.

-## Used Dependencies
+## Dependencies

-- PyMongo(v4.6.0) -> Used for creating an easy accessed class that maintains the local MongoDB database;
+- **PyMongo(v4.6.0):** Facilitates an easily accessible class maintaining the local MongoDB database.
-- Socket -> For communicating over the internet with different computers;
+- **Socket:** Enables communication over the internet with different computers.
-- Threading -> To create threads of *clients* that run simultaneously, as well to create mutex locks that block people from using the same function at once (when more than 2 connections running that function can result in errors.
-[Read more](https://stackoverflow.com/questions/34524/what-is-a-mutex));
+- **Threading:** Creates threads for simultaneous *clients* and mutex locks to prevent concurrent function usage (more than two connections running the same function may result in errors.
+[Learn more](https://stackoverflow.com/questions/34524/what-is-a-mutex)).
-- Getpass -> To type hidden passwords;
+- **Getpass:** Allows input of hidden passwords.
-- Hashlib -> To generate hashes for transaction ids, as well as to hash pins/passwords to send to the server;
+- **Hashlib:** Generates hashes for transaction IDs and hashes pins/passwords sent to the server.
-- Colorama(v0.4.6) -> To add color for the *client* UI;
+- **Colorama(v0.4.6):** Adds color to the *client* UI.
-- Bson(v0.5.10) -> To make jsons into strings.
+- **Bson(v0.5.10):** Converts JSONs into strings.

-## Features
+## Key Features

-1. Due to `MongoDB's` speed and scalability, the program offers fast responses;
+1. **MongoDB Speed and Scalability:** The program ensures fast responses owing to MongoDB's efficiency.
-2. Although the program doesn't have a GUI, it is still easy to use because of the `help` command that gives you all the possible commands you can send;
+2. **User-Friendly Command Line Interface:** Although lacking a GUI, the program is easy to use, aided by the *help* command listing all possible commands.
-3. Threads play a key role in making the server able to hold multiple users at once. `Threading` creates a thread for every connection and also handles mutexes;
+3. **Thread Management:** Threads are pivotal for the server to handle multiple users concurrently. *Threading* creates a thread for each connection and manages mutexes.

 ## Examples

 ![example 1](assets/Screenshot_1.png)

-## Help
+## Support and Contact

-Feel free to ask any questions, either on *github* or on my [moraru.matei24@gmail.com](mailto:moraru.matei24@gmail.com).
+Feel free to reach out with any questions or concerns on *GitHub* or via email at [moraru.matei24@gmail.com](mailto:moraru.matei24@gmail.com).